 - What cause are they fighting for, or do they have a dream they want to achieve?

-While your protagonist’s scene motivations are certainly related to their story motivation (since that influences all of their behavior), their scene motivations are more dependent on your novel’s plot.
-These motivations form as a reaction to the events of your plot and push your protagonist through specific scenes and events.
+While your protagonist’s scene goals are certainly related to their story goal (since that influences all of their behavior), their scene goal are more dependent on plot.
+These form as a reaction to your plot and push your protagonist through specific scenes and events.

 Here are (just a few) examples from the movies we discussed above:

 Star Wars: A New Hope: At different times, Luke is motivated to find R2-D2, escape the trash compactor alive, and later escape the Death Star with Leia and Han.